freedomofpress/securedrop.org/README.md

 This is a Django app that:

 * Enables organizations to submit their landing page and get instant feedback on its security before submitting to Freedom of the Press Foundation
-* Scans each site daily in the SecureDrop directory to grade them (credit to the Secure The News project for the scanning code)
+* Scans each site daily in the SecureDrop directory to grade them (credit to Garrett Robinson and the Secure The News project for code adapted from that project for scanning the HTTPS configuration of landing pages)

 ## Developer Instructions